galk-research/pddlsim/README.md

+Prerequisites:
+    Boost Python - install with ```sudo apt-get install libboost-python-dev```

+Installation:
     use ```pip install pddlsim``` to install the library

-sample usage of the library:
+Sample usage:

+the following runs a local simulator with a PlanDispatcher executive
 ```
 from pddlsim.local_simulator import LocalSimulator
 from pddlsim.executors.plan_dispatch import PlanDispatcher

+#domain_path - a path to a pddl file of the domain.
+#problem_path - a path to a pddl file of the problem
+#PlanDispatcher - an executive that solves the problem with planning.
 print LocalSimulator().run(
         domain_path, problem_path, PlanDispatcher())
 ```
-This code should use a plan dispatcher to solve the problem

-An empty example that shows the necessary functions for an exective can be found in pddlsim/executors/executor.py
+An empty example that shows the necessary functions for an exective can be found in pddlsim/executors/executor.py All executive must have these 2 functions:
+1. initialize(self,services) - called first by the server and recives all the services that are used to communicate with the the server.
+This is where you can initialize anything related to the domain or problem the server is simulating.
+2. next_action(self) - returns the next action to execute.

 Project structure: